pluralsight/guides/published/other/build-a-multiplayer-vr-app-that-works-in-realtime-in-less-than-10-minutes/article.md

   </a-entity>
 ```

-By the end of this section, your VR app should ideally look like as shown below.
-But only if you haven't switched the resources with your custom ones, of course!
+By the end of this section, your VR app should ideally look like the one shown below.
+(If you've customized your resources, then it'll look cooler than the one below.)

 ![first look](https://raw.githubusercontent.com/pluralsight/guides/master/images/83779eef-aa4b-4cd3-968e-1417afc4fd0b.51)